-- When did the group have a lot of energy?
-When was the energy lacking? - When did you feel close to God?
-When did you feel far away from God? - When did you meet Jesus in your session today? - When did you see light from the Holy Spirit? - What did you notice about our time together? - What did you hear that you want to learn more about? - What assumptions did you make about the Gospel of Luke that might have changed or at least require more thought? - [If short on time] Describe our time together in one word. - What questions would you add?
+- When did you feel close to God?
+When did you feel far away from God? - When did you meet Jesus in your session today? - When did you see light from the Holy Spirit? - What did you notice about our time together? - What did you hear that you want to learn more about? - What assumptions did you make about the Gospel of Luke that might have changed or at least require more thought? - [If short on time] Describe our time together in one word.